IOC Backs Return Of Russian Athletes As Individuals, No Timeline For Paris Olympics - UrduPoint

 IOC Backs Return Of Russian Athletes As Individuals, No Timeline For Paris Olympics

-IOC president Thomas Bach said the IOC Executive Board had recommended to international federations and international sports event organisers that "athletes with a Russian or a Belarusian passport must compete only as Individual Neutral Athletes".
+IOC president Thomas Bach said the body's Executive board had recommended to international federations and international sports event organisers that "athletes with a Russian or a Belarusian passport must compete only as Individual Neutral Athletes".

+The move to "postpone" the decision about Russian and Belarusian athletes competing at the Games in France was welcomed by Ukraine.

+"The decision on the admission of Russians and Belarusians to the Olympics in 2024 has been postponed," Ukraine's Sports Minister Vadym Gutzeit said on Facebook.

+"We will also make joint efforts so that not a single Z-patriot gets into international sports arenas," he added in an apparent reference to pro-war Russians.

-German Sports Minister Nancy Faeser reacted immediately, calling the recommendation a "slap in the face" for Ukrainian athletes, who she said "deserve the solidarity of international sport".
+German Sports Minister Nancy Faeser called the recommendation for Russians and Belarusians to return as neutrals a "slap in the face" for Ukrainian athletes, who she said "deserve the solidarity of international sport".

+"International sport must condemn Russia's brutal war of aggression in no uncertain terms.
+This can only be done with the complete exclusion of Russian and Belarusian athletes."
+Polish Prime Minister Mateusz Morawiecki said the decision was "an outrage and a betrayal of the true spirit of sport".

+But Moscow said forcing Russians to compete under a neutral flag would amount to "discrimination".

 Also missing out will be "athletes who actively support the war" as well as "athletes who are contracted to the Russian or Belarusian military or national security agencies".